-Fact: The Drug Enforcement Agency’s (DE) 2010 Electronic Prescribing for Controlled Substances (EPCS) ruling permitted pharmacies across the United States to receive and dispense electronic prescriptions.
+Fact: The DEA’s 2010 Electronic Prescribing for Controlled Substances (EPCS) ruling permitted pharmacies across the United States to receive and dispense electronic prescriptions.

 Fact: EPCS regulations mitigate opioid-related deaths by reducing errors, prescription fraud, and “doctor shopping” for medications—while increasing prescription security and drug monitoring.